Andicraft/stairs-character-csharp/README.md

 3. Every frame, set `DesiredVelocity` to the desired direction of movement.
 4. Call `MoveAndStairStep()` instead of calling `MoveAndSlide()`.
 5. Done!

+### Important:

+Ensure your character collider's margin value is set low - at most 0.01.
+Anything higher might cause snags.
+If you find that you're still snagging on ledges, lower it some more.